xdevplatform/Gnip-Trend-Detection/README.md

 This scripts and library in the repository can be pip-installed locally.
 Assuming a typical virtual Python environment, the most basic workflow is:

-`[REPOSITORY] $ pip install . -U`
+`[REPOSITORY] $ pip install gnip_trend_detection -U`

 ## Configuration

-All the scripts mentioned in the previous section assume the presence of a configuration file.
+All the scripts mentioned in the previous sections assume the presence of a configuration file.
 By default, its name is `config.cfg`.
 You can find a template at `config.cfg.example`.
 A few parameters can be set with command-line argument.
 Use the scripts' `-h` option for more details.